Thousands sign up for new Russian protest

 Patriarch Kirill, head of the Russian Orthodox Church, warned Russians not to be corrupted by social networking sites.
 He told RIA news agency that the information on them made Russians "especially vulnerable to manipulation."

-He said political change alone could not transform society, it could only happen with a "metamorphosis of the soul."
+He said political change alone could not transform society, it could only happen with a "metamorphisis of the soul."

-(Additional reporting by Thomas Grove; writing by Elizabeth Piper; editing by Timothy Heritage and Andrew Roche)
+(Additional reporting by Thomas Grove, writing by Elizabeth Piper, Editing by Timothy Heritage)